Event driven applications with Serverless Knative Eventing - Instructions

 Secret) into the current globex-serverless-{user_name} namespace.

 3.1.
-Red Hat AMQ Streams setup overview
+Red Hat streams for Apache Kafka setup overview

 -